John Thornton Kirkland

-John Thornton Kirkland (August 17, 1770 – April 26, 1840) was an American Congregational clergyman who served as President of Harvard University from 1810 to 1828.
+John Thornton Kirkland (August 17, 1770 – April 26, 1840) was an American Unitarian Congregational clergyman who served as President of Harvard University from 1810 to 1828.
 As an undergraduate, he was a member of the Hasty Pudding.
-He is remembered chiefly for his lenient treatment of students.
+He is remembered chiefly for his major renovations to the university structure and the so-called "Augustan Age" that Harvard went through under his leadership.
 Kirkland House, one of Harvard's undergraduate "houses," or residence halls, was named in his honor.

 Biography

 John and his twin brother, George, were born at Herkimer, New York, August 17, 1770.
 Their parents were Rev. Dr. Samuel Kirkland and his wife, Jerusha Bingham Kirkland.
 She was a niece of Rev. Eleazar Wheelock, D. D.